flutter/flutter/.github/ISSUE_TEMPLATE/3_feature_request.md

       * https://api.flutter.dev/
       * https://stackoverflow.com/questions/tagged/flutter?sort=frequent

+     Issues directly asking for support will be closed.

      If you have found a bug or if our documentation doesn't have an answer to what you're looking for, then fill out the template below.
 Please read our guide to filing a bug first: https://flutter.dev/docs/resources/bug-reports